PROFESSOR OF ART HISTORYhmcphers@uab.edu Office // AEIVA 225 205.934.4942

 Areas of Specialization: 18th-20th-century European art with a focus on French art and visual culture

-Her current project examines the evolving image of the artist in nineteenth-century France through the lens of the studio.
-Using a series of case studies from Corot to Bazille to Picasso, it seeks to reframe and contextualize the image of the artist by reassessing how factors such as the intensified preoccupation with professional identity and artistic temperament and changing conditions of artistic production and the exhibition and marketing of art helped reshape it.
+Her current project examines the evolving image of the artist in nineteenth-century France through the lens of the artist’s studio.
+Through a series of case studies from Corot to Bazille to Picasso, it reframes the image of the artist by reassessing how factors such as the intensified preoccupation with professional identity and artistic temperament and changing conditions of artistic production and the exhibition and marketing of art helped reshape it.

-McPherson was awarded the 2001 Southeastern College Art Conference Award for Excellence in Scholarly Publishing for her book, The Modern Portrait in Nineteenth-Century France (Cambridge University Press, 2001) and the Frederick W. Conner Prize in the History of Ideas for Fin-de-Siecle Faces: Portraiture in the Age of Proust (1989).
-In 1998 she was the recipient of the President’s Award for Excellence in Teaching in the School of Arts and Humanities.
+McPherson is the recipient of the 2016 Annibel Jenkins Prize for the best essay in theatre and performance studies for her 2015 essay, “Tragic Pallor and Siddons,” published in Eighteenth-Century Studies.
+She was awarded the 2001 Southeastern College Art Conference Award for Excellence in Scholarly Publishing for her book, The Modern Portrait in Nineteenth-Century France (Cambridge University Press, 2001), and received the Frederick W. Conner Prize in the History of Ideas for Fin-de-Siecle Faces: Portraiture in the Age of Proust (1989).
+She received the President’s Award for Excellence in Teaching in the School of Arts and Humanities in 1998.

-She has received numerous research awards including fellowships from the Center for Advanced Study in the Visual Arts, the Lewis Walpole Library, the Folger Shakespeare, the Harvard Theatre Collection, the British Academy, the Yale Center for British Art, the Huntington Library, the National Endowment for the Humanities, and the Camargo Foundation.
+Her research has been supported by fellowships from the Center for Advanced Study in the Visual Arts, the Lewis Walpole Library, the Folger Shakespeare Library, the Harvard Theatre Collection, the British Academy, the Yale Center for British Art, the Huntington Library, the National Endowment for the Humanities, and the Camargo Foundation.